A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

-We only report the best performing linear regression models and include calculations on the annual return when choosing the top 10 stocks daily, its corresponding annualized Sharpe Ratio (top 10 SR), the SR of investing in the bottom 10 recommended stocks daily (Bottom 10 SR), the long-short 10 stocks portfolio SR (Long-Short 10 SR), the SR of investing in the top decile and bottom decile daily (Top Decile SR and Bottom Decile SR), and the long-short decile spread portfolio SR (Long-Short Decile SR).
+In this section, we compare the performance of all models in terms of their annual return and risk-adjusted return via the Sharpe ratio.
+We report the best performing linear regression models on their annual return when investing in the top 10 stocks daily, its corresponding annualized Sharpe Ratio (top 10 SR), the SR of investing in the bottom 10 recommended stocks daily (Bottom 10 SR), the long-short 10 stocks portfolio SR (Long-Short 10 SR), the SR of investing in the top decile and bottom decile daily (Top Decile SR and Bottom Decile SR), and the long-short decile spread portfolio SR (Long-Short Decile SR).
 The Sharpe Ratio (SR) is defined as

 where $R_p$ is the daily percentage return of the portfolio, $R_f$ is the risk-free rate substituted as the 1-year Treasury-bill rate scaled to the daily rate, the expectation in the numerator is the mean across all test days, and the $\sigma$ in the denominator is the standard deviation.
 Sharpe Ratio assesses risk-adjusted returns, where a higher value indicates better performance per unit of risk.